core-wg/senml-spec/draft-ietf-core-senml.md

 {: #tbl-cbor-labels cols="r l r" title="CBOR representation: integers for map keys"}

-* For streaming SensML in CBOR representation, the array containing the records SHOULD be an CBOR indefinite length array while for non streaming SenML, a definite length array MUST be used.
+* For streaming SensML in CBOR representation, the array containing the records SHOULD be a CBOR indefinite length array while for non-streaming SenML, a definite length array MUST be used.

 The following example shows a dump of the CBOR example for the same sensor measurement as in {{co-ex}}.